chocolateboy/autobox/README.md

 the corresponding `value`.

-- A namespace: this is a class prefix (up to and including the final '::') to which the specified type name (INTEGER, FLOAT, STRING &c.) will be appended:
+- A namespace: this is a class prefix (up to and including the final '::') to which the specified type name (INTEGER, FLOAT, STRING etc.) will be appended:

 Thus: